Nanette Kelley M.Ed.

 In 2022, Nanette received a commendation from the California Legislature for "her participation in helping to create and preserve the cultural identities of all Californians."

-I find viable long-term collaborations, funding sources, and opportunities including internships, scholarships, grant sources, and build community relations while managing the Cal Poly Humboldt INRSEP/COMPASS offices.
-Serving Native and diverse underrepresented populations, over two hundred students, I monitor trust and state funding sources and provide outreach to sustain and expand COMPASS’s suite of programs and affiliations including INRSEP, Native FEWS (Food, Energy and Water Systems) Alliance, the Geoscience Alliance, Ecological Forecasting Initiative, California State University-STEM Pathways Alliance (CSU-SPA), and McNair Scholars. supervise a team of undergraduate employees.
+Nanette finds funding sources and opportunities including internships, scholarships, grant sources, and build community relations through viable, long-term collaborations, while managing the Cal Poly Humboldt INRSEP/COMPASS offices.
+Serving Native and diverse underrepresented populations, she utilizes trust and state funding sources and provides multimedia outreach to sustain and expand COMPASS’s suite of programs and affiliations including INRSEP, Native FEWS (Food, Energy and Water Systems) Alliance, the Geoscience Alliance, Ecological Forecasting Initiative, California State University-STEM Pathways Alliance (CSU-SPA), and McNair Scholars while supervising a team of undergraduate employees.

 Valuing connection of people to their lands through culture and arts, Nanette created units for the very first Native American Studies Model Curriculum (NASMC) project for California school content, 2026 scheduled release.